Turkey agrees with U.S. to pause Syria assault while Kurds withdraw

 A Turkish official told Reuters Ankara got “exactly what we wanted” from the talks with the United States.
 Turkish Foreign Minister Mevlut Cavusoglu described it as a pause, solely to allow the Kurdish fighters to withdraw.

 Kurdish fighters would be forced to give up their heavy weapons and their positions would be destroyed, Cavusoglu said.
-He declined to call the agreement a “ceasefire”, saying ceasefires could be agreed only by legitimate sides, and not by the Kurds that Turkey considers terrorists.
+He declined to call the agreement a “ceasefire”, saying ceasefires could be agreed only by legitimate sides, and not by a Kurdish militia that Turkey considers a terrorist group.

+“When the terrorist elements completely leave the safe zone, we can stop the operation,” Cavusoglu said.

+The joint declaration said Washington and Ankara would cooperate on handling Islamic State fighters and family members held in prisons and camps, a major international concern.

 Pence said Washington had already been in contact with the Kurdish-led Syrian Democratic Forces (SDF), which had agreed to withdraw and were already pulling out.